 We’re always looking for fun and creative new ways to use Wrike.
-The backlog may seem pretty straightforward: stash stuff in there for a rainy day, or if you follow Agile, use it for sprint planning.
+The backlog may seem pretty straightforward: stash stuff in there for a rainy day, or if you solve problems with Agile, use it for sprint planning.
 But there are actually quite a few interesting ways to use the backlog that you may not have considered.
 Here are 10 different ways to make the most of your backlog:

 1. Track High-level Goals.

+Looking for a product backlog example?
 Not everything you put in Wrike will be tied to specific projects or individual action items.
 Keeping quarterly goals, product ideas, and long-term plans in the backlog makes it easy to remember the big picture and see everything you want to accomplish — which can help you prioritize wisely.
 And if you put these items on your , they'll never be “out of sight, out of mind.”
 When life gives you a window of opportunity or the stars align, you can instantly say, “Now’s the perfect time to _____!”

 In the same vein, you can use these backlogged goals as parent tasks. to at least one goal.
 This shows which long-term effort the work is supporting.
 Using the backlogged goals this way will help make sure all your time is devoted to worthwhile efforts.